FinTradeCorp/open_reqs/Creative_DevOps.md

-**Job Requisition: Creative DevOps Engineer**
+**Job Requisition: Digital Quartermaster

 _This is a live requisition.
 We are looking for the first member of our technical staff.
 This is not just a job; it is a role in an ongoing narrative.
 If you don't understand what that means, this is not the role for you._

 **Role / Title**

-Creative DevOps Engineer
+Digital Quartermaster

 **Affiliation**